-On the nights of December 11 and 13, 2016, you might see some meteors as the 2016 Geminid meteor shower picks up steam.
-The peak comes Tuesday night – the night of December 13 – but these nights might be a good time to watch, too.
+These next two nights – December 12 and 13, 2017 – are expected to be the best nights for watching the annual Geminid meteor.
+The peak night will probably be the night of December 13 – but tonight should be fine, too.
 Just know that the best viewing hours are typically in the wee hours after midnight (around 2 a.m.), no matter where you are on Earth.
-In the Northern Hemisphere, this meteor shower often rates as one of the best – if not the best – shower of the year on a dark, moonless night.
-You can often see as many as 50 or more meteors per hour But this year, in 2016, the full moon occurs on the same date as the shower’s peak.
-The optimal viewing night on December 13-14 will be under the glaring night of a supermoon, which is sure to reduce the count this year.
+In the Northern Hemisphere, this meteor shower often rates as one of the best – if not the best – shower of the year.
+You can often see as many as 50 or more meteors per hour.
+This year, in 2017, the waning crescent moon in the wee morning hours should not be a hindrance.
+Once again, the optimal viewing should be the night of December 13-14.
 Follow the links below to learn more:

 For the Southern Hemisphere.
 At temperate latitudes in the Southern Hemisphere, the number of meteors tend to be lower.
 The Geminids do favor the Northern Hemisphere, where the radiant is higher in the sky.
 However, this shower is also visible from the tropical and subtropical parts of the Southern Hemisphere.
 Watch for it anyway!